toolfun/_nets/Evmos/testnet_node_setup.md

 ### `the primary reason for this manual is installing Evmos node for the Lava Evmos ipRPC`
 https://www.lavanet.xyz/get-started/evmos
 #
-> This manual is intended for installing an Evmos testnet node on the same server as mainnet, without using containers or else.
+> This manual is intended for installing an Evmos testnet node on the same server as mainnet, without using containers or other virtualization methods.
 Therefore, the `--home $HOME/.evmosdt` option is added for most binary commands
 #